kaivalyamulugu/Power-BI-Portfolio/README.md

 Hi, I'm **Kaivalya Mulugu** 👋

-I'm currently pursuing an **MSc in Business Management (Data Analytics & AI)** in Germany and have professional experience in **IT Support, Business Intelligence, and Business Analytics**.
+I'm currently pursuing an **MSc in Business Management (Data Analytics & AI)** in Germany and have professional experience in **IT Support and E-commerce & Marketplace Operations**, alongside hands-on experience in data analysis and reporting.

-This portfolio showcases projects where I use data to solve business problems through interactive dashboards, KPI reporting, and data-driven insights.
+This portfolio showcases projects where I use data to explore business performance through interactive dashboards, KPI reporting, and data visualization.

 ---